-A Single Moment can Turn Your Whole World Upside Down
+A Single Moment That Turned My Whole World Upside Down

-Let me preface this next part with this: the following relationship has long since been mended and rebuilt with much hard work and is the source of much love and peace.
-We all make mistakes.
-It’s easy to point the finger until we walk in another’s shoes.
+I feel it’s important to clarify that with much hard work, the relationship I’m about to share with you has long since been mended, rebuilt, and has become the source of much love and peace.
+It’s easy to point the finger until we walk in someone else’s shoes.
 But when we learn from our mistakes, take accountability, and seek forgiveness that is when the light is shed for real.